VictorRodrigues0/project_chat_online_node/README.md

 The front end is built using HTML, CSS, and JavaScript, connecting to the Socket.IO server to display the chat interface, where users can send messages and see them update dynamically without reloading the page.

+This is the first version; in the future, this project will be redesigned with Tailwind and React.

 ## How to Install

 First, clone the project: